Louise Harnby | Crime Fiction and Thriller Editor

 The sector you know …

-Here’s an example of a sector I know: When I work for publishers I’m strictly a proofreader.
+When I worked for academic publishers I was strictly a proofreader.

 In this sector the briefs and levels of intervention vary from press to press, but the editorial process is the same, broadly speaking.